 To follow a single guru, whether it be to Save the Cat! or focus on Story, can only hurt you.
 It can only narrow your horizon as a screenwriter.
 You need to seek out your own style.
 Instead of subscribing to just one, it’s much better to feed your brain with many different teachings, viewpoints, and perspectives.
 Take what works best for you from each, if any, and discard the rest.
 Yes, adapt what is useful to you, reject what is useless to you, and add what is specifically your own.

 4. “To hell with circumstances; I create opportunities.”

 You must strive and work to create your own luck and opportunities in Hollywood.
 The world knows that the screenwriter’s journey is a tough one with seemingly impossible odds against you.
 Most fail.
 Rather than complain or succumb to the circumstances, it’s best to go in with the mindset that you are going to crash through or climb over those walls and make your own path.

 5. “The doubters said, ‘Man can not fly.’
 The doers said, ‘Maybe, but we’ll try,’ and finally soared in the morning glow while non-believers watched from below.”

 There will always be naysayers that look upon your screenwriting journey with a condescending smile or nod.
-All too often those are the people that perhaps once had a dream, but never had the courage to “try and fly.”
+All too often those are the people that perhaps once had a dream, but never dared to “try and fly.”
 So soar, you screenwriters, as the naysayers and doubters watch from below.
-The mere fact that you tried means that you’ve done something most people never have the courage to do — you’re following your dream and when you are at the brink of passing on after a long life, there will be peace — whether the dream comes true or not, you tried.
+The mere fact that you tried means that you’ve done something most people never have the courage to do — you’re following your dream, and when you are at the brink of passing on after a long life, there will be peace — whether the dream comes true or not, you tried.